 The use of anti-rejection drugs poses potential difficulties as well.
 It’s still unclear how they may affect a developing fetus.
 The known side effects include increased risk of infection and possible preterm delivery.
 However, several women who became pregnant while taking the drugs for a kidney transplant experienced no serious side effects.

 Unlike previous trials, both the Cleveland Clinic and Womb Transplant U.K. are using organs from deceased donors.
 Although this is beneficial in excluding risk to healthy donors, the effects are unknown, adding to the many possible pitfalls of such an experimental process.

 The procedure is at the forefront of medical innovation.
-Previously, Sweden’s University of Gothenburg had been the only group to have successfully performed the transplant.
+Previously, Sweden’s University of Gothenburg had been the only group to have successfully performed the transplant to result in births.
 Nine women received uteri from live donors, resulting in five pregnancies and four births.
 All of the babies were born prematurely, but otherwise healthy.

 Benefits may extend to trans women and men

 It’s taken the Cleveland Clinic over a year to develop a plan that meets safety approval, and a lot of their knowledge has come from the results of the University of Gothenburg, as well as failed attempts abroad.
 The clinic’s recent patient was one of ten women being screened for the procedure.
 A 26-year-old candidate told the New York Times that despite having two adopted children, she still craves the chance to become pregnant and give birth.

 “I want the morning sickness, the backaches, the feet swelling.
 I want to feel the baby move.
 That is something I’ve wanted for as long as I can remember.”

 It’s possible that this transplant technology could allow more than just cis women born physiologically female to carry a child.
 According to Karine Chung, director of the fertility preservation program at the University of South Carolina, transgender women may have the opportunity to carry their own children in the next five to ten years.